acli/branding/doc/TWEAKS.md

 Method
 ------

-The SVG is loaded into Adobe Illustrator CS6 and minor tweaks are made, first by arrow keys (1-point adjustments), then by menu commands (0.5-point adjustments at first, then 0.1-point, then 0.05-point adjustments).
+The SVG is loaded into Adobe Illustrator CS6 and minor tweaks were made, first by arrow keys (1-point adjustments), then by menu commands (0.5-point adjustments at first, then 0.1-point, then 0.05-point adjustments).
-After tweaking by trial and error, the file is exported to PNG at 225 dpi so that the final PNG remains at 400px.
+After tweaking by trial and error, the file was exported to PNG at 225 dpi so that the final PNG was 400px × 400px.

 Results
 -------